 As much as every driver would like to save money, the reality is that the higher you raise your deductible, the more expensive of a gamble you are taking.
 After all, the savings stated above will only matter if you never have to file a claim.

 Even if you are an excellent driver, you could always get unlucky and suffer comprehensive or collision damage at the hands of another driver.
 Regardless of who’s fault it is, you will still have to file a claim.
 And if your insurance approves that claim, you will have to pay your deductible first in order to get your vehicle back in working order.
-But if, for whatever reason, you don’t have the funds to immediately pay it, you may be off the road for a significant amount of time.
+But if for whatever reason, you don’t have the funds to immediately pay it, you may be off the road for a significant amount of time.
 This could result in catastrophic hardship if your lack of transportation means that you cannot get to work, shop for groceries, pick up your kids from school, or any other situation which requires a personal vehicle in order to live a normal life.

 Also, keep in mind that the average claim for an accident these days is around $3,500.
 Obviously, having a lower deductible means you can get back on the road more quickly for less money.
-But if you raise your deductible very high, your long-term savings on premiums could be significantly hindered — or cancelled out entirely — by your decision.
+But if you raise your deductible very high, your long-term savings on premiums could be significantly hindered — or canceled out entirely — by your decision.
 Again, let’s use Florida as an example:

 |Deductible||Savings Over 5 Years||Total Savings After Filing Claim|

 You can compare quotes from different companies quickly and easily in order to get a better deal on the right you’re currently paying.
-We have a quote generator on this page that can get you started on your comparison shopping. just enter your ZIP code into the box, and you can find lower rates near you in a matter of minutes!
+We have a FREE quote generator on this page that can get you started on your comparison shopping. just enter your ZIP code into the box, and you can find lower rates near you in a matter of minutes!